December 9, 2019:

 Shore always maintained that Ruth did not strike Owens.
 Most accounts say the Bambino hit Owens with a glancing blow and knocked him down, but Ruth in his autobiography claimed he hit Owens hard in the jaw.
 In any case, Ruth was immediately ejected as was Red Sox catcher Pinch Thomas.
 His replacement, Sam Agnew, came off the bench to throw out Morgan.

 Red Sox manager Jack Barry told Shore, who was allowed five warm-up pitches, just to try to get through the first inning.
 But after retiring the Nats on a handful of pitches, Shore told Barry he felt fine and could kept going.
 Shore ended up throwing about 75 pitches in a game that took just an hour and 40 minutes.

-Ruth, meanwhile, got off relatively easy: a $100 fine, a 10-game suspension and a public apology.
+Ruth, meanwhile, got off relatively easily: a $100 fine, a 10-game suspension and an agreement to make a public apology.

 Ayers pitched a complete game but lost 4-0, dropping his won-loss record to 1-6.
 From there, he went 10-4, however, to finish at 11-10 with a career-best 2.17 ERA.
 He started just 15 of the 40 games in which he pitched, but had 12 complete games.

 Morgan was a dead-ball era equivalent of Eddie Yost with a career on-base percentage of .348 on just a .254 batting average.
 He must have taken a lot of pitches: His 68 walks were eighth best in the A.L. in 1913, but his 63 strikeouts ranked third.
 Morgan’s .398 OBP in 1916 was fourth highest in the league.
 He also had three seasons in which he ranked in the top 10 in being hit by pitches.

 The Nats were shut out again, 5-0, in the second game.
 Morgan had one of Washington’s four hits.